 Background music will be played at a volume that enables normal volume conversation to take place.
 During the entrance and exit from the ceremony, music will be played at a slightly raised volume.
 We request that you avoid conversation during this brief period.

-Dancing is not permitted.
+Singing and dancing are not permitted.
 The wedding couple is allowed to have one first dance where appropriate.

 Cote How is an all-inclusive venue and as such is ‘good to go’ at all times.
 Some couples like to bring with them finishing touches such as table plans, favours, photos etc. Please consider carefully what you bring to the venue, how it will be cleaned and who needs to handle it.
-Items that require handling by various people should be avoided, including signing books, polaroid camera stations etc.
+Items that require handling by multiple people should be avoided, including signing books, polaroid camera stations etc.

 Activities that involve objects being thrown (such as confetti or bouquet toss) or passed from person to person should be avoided to reduce the likelihood of transmission.
 Only natural petal confetti is permitted at Cote How.
 If you wish to bring confetti make sure it is packed into cones held in a tray.
 Leave it covered and untouched for a period of 72 hours minimum before bringing it to the venue.